Unfair dismissal

 Fair reason for the dismissal

-If the reason for the dismissal is not one that would render the dismissal automatically unfair, in order to bring a claim for unfair dismissal, the employee must have worked for the employer for at least two years.
+If the reason for the dismissal is not one that would make the dismissal automatically unfair, in order to bring a claim for unfair dismissal, the employee must have worked for the employer for at least two years.

 The next question to consider is whether the reason for the dismissal is potentially fair.
 Potentially fair reasons to dismiss someone include:

-- Capability: the employee was incapable of performing his/her job due to incompetence, a lack of qualifications or sickness.
+- Capability: the employee was incapable of performing his/her job due to incompetence, a lack of qualifications or sickness;

-- Conduct: the employee behaved badly.
+- Conduct: the employee behaved badly;

-- Redundancy.
+- Redundancy;

-- Contravention of the law: for example, a lorry driver who does not have a driver’s licence.
+- Contravention of the law: for example, a lorry driver who does not have a driver’s licence;

 Fair procedure for the dismissal